radhikabgupta/TriviaGame/README.md

 ### Project Description
 Application that searches a movie.
 - Search Returns a list of movies with its title and its cover making it easy to find the exact movie the user is looking for.
 - One a movie is chosen:
-      -The details of the movie are presented with a navbar to the other pages.
+    - The details of the movie are presented with a navbar to the other pages.
-      -A page with trailer and other videos playable from the site.
+    - A page with trailer and other videos playable from the site.
-      -A review page with popular site reviews, as well as links to the movies homepage, amazon and ebay for purchasing memorobilia.
+    - A review page with popular site reviews, as well as links to the movies homepage, amazon and ebay for purchasing memorobilia.
-      -A contact us form that sends an email to support for ways to improve the site.
+    - A contact us form that sends an email to support for ways to improve the site.

 ### APIs to be Used